chalmersplasmatheory/FIKA/test_cases/one_particle_transition_regime/info_one_particle_transition_regime.md

 $$

 The on-axis spectrum is expected to have peaks in the fundamental frequency $\omega_1\approx 26$ eV and several odd harmonics.
 After FIKA calculation, final data can be plotted with `plot_spectrum_one_particle_transition_regime.py`.
 This example can be compared with the results in Horný, V., et al. <em>Physics of Plasmas</em> 24.6 (2017): 063107.

+Note that the spectrum summation of one particle to generate file `final_spectrum.h5` was not necessary here, as the information was already obtained in `individual_spectra.h5`, but it was generated for testing purposes.